tomsowerby/omnipay-metacharge/README.md

         $s3DMerchantData = $response->getS3DMerchantData();
         //Save these

-        //Send user off
+        //Send user off to the 3D secure page
         $response->redirect();
     }

     /**
-     * On your 3d secure response capture page
+     * On your 3d secure response capture page, set by $gateway->set3DSecureResponseUrl */
-     */

     // A lot of these are the values that we saved above